‘Carceral modes of deterrence always and only punish the weak’

-“To say that the more we punish people, the less crimes there will be is a naive and stupid idea that does not provide any justice but only serves to satisfy our own bloodthirstiness,” says Madhavi Menon, Professor of English and Director for the Centre for Studies in Gender and Sexuality at Ashoka University.
+“To say that the more we punish people, the fewer crimes there will be is a naive idea.
+Rather than serving justice, this punitive mindset serves only to satisfy our own bloodthirstiness,” says Madhavi Menon, Professor of English and Director for the Centre for Studies in Gender and Sexuality at Ashoka University.
 This is the second of a two-part interview that NewsTracker’s Zinnia Sengupta recorded with the noted author and academic, known for her provocative writings and unconventional approaches to English literature.
 Read part 1.

 Since you were once the Chair of the Committee Against Sexual Harassment at Ashoka University, could you comment on existing official attitudes towards sexual harassment within academic spaces?
 Do you think the situation varies from private to public universities — if so, how?
 What needs to change in order to make these spaces safer and more inclusive for all genders and sexualities?

-So, at Ashoka’s CSGS (Centre for Sexuality and Gender Studies), we came up with a set of videos about sexual harassment with a complete manual on how to train people from other colleges on how to use these videos and conduct workshops themselves.
-We wrote to several colleges across the country and about 90% of them did not even have a CASH.
+At Ashoka’s CSGS (Centre for Studies in Gender and Sexuality), we came up with a set of videos about sexual harassment for Indian university campuses, because all the videos that trainers had been using until then had been borrowed from the UK or the US.
+We also created a manual on how to use these videos to conduct gender and sexuality workshops.
+We wrote to several colleges across the country and about 90% of them wrote back to say they did not even have a CASH, and did not hold any training workshops.
 So yes, the situation differs radically from private to public universities.

-VALIDATION CANNOT BE THE END GOAL OF ANY COMMITTEE AGAINST SEXUAL HARASSMENT.
-IT IS NOT THERE TO PROVIDE VALIDATION OR INVALIDATION, BUT TO PROVIDE SOME SENSE OF JUSTICE AND ACTUALLY HAVING OPEN AND WIDESPREAD CONVERSATIONS…
+THE COMMITTEE AGAINST SEXUAL HARASSMENT DOES NOT EXIST TO PROVIDE VALIDATION OR INVALIDATION IN INDIVIDUAL CASES, BUT TO PROVIDE SOME SENSE OF JUSTICE AND FOSTER OPEN AND WIDESPREAD CONVERSATIONS…

 But in some cases, as you’ve said, the crime is quite evident.
 What do you propose can be done with the perpetrators in that case?

-In cases where it’s clear that the person shouldn’t continue on campus, fine, you expel them.
-But what good is that going to do?
-Will that person continue to do so in another setting?
-Do we suspend them and have them go through therapy sessions to figure out what’s making them act so violently?
-I really believe in education and rehabilitation.
-Punishment is really not the way out; it’s so easy!
-You sign a paper, remove someone, and it’s done, you have no responsibility.
+In cases where it’s clear that the person shouldn’t continue on campus, they should be removed.
+But how much good is that going to do in the long term?
+Will that person continue to be a sexual predator in another setting?
+Shouldn’t we have them go through talk therapy sessions to figure out what’s making them act so violently?
+I believe in education and rehabilitation.
+Punishment is easy, but it is not a lasting solution.

 I’m assuming you don’t believe in capital punishment?

 Not at all.
-I’m really dismayed that it’s something that so-called feminists are asking for, because it is shameful.
+In fact, I’m dismayed that feminists are the ones who asked for the death penalty in the Nirbhaya case.
 I don’t think capital punishment should exist for anybody.
-I don’t believe that the state can give itself the right to kill people when it’s punishing other people for killing people.
-That kind of hubris is ridiculous.
+I don’t believe that the state can give itself the right to kill people even as it is punishing other people for killing people.

 Speaking of media coverage of rape and sexual violence, do you think it is intersectional?
 Do victims from marginalised communities have appropriate representation in reportage or if they even have a voice?
 Especially considering how the profession itself is dominated by the privileged sections of society?

 I don’t know the details or statistics involved here, but as a viewer, I think it’s pretty evident that this is indeed the case.
-Which is not to say that if you’re an upper-caste, upper-class Hindu in this country, you will necessarily behave in one way or another.
+Which is not to say that if you’re an upper-caste, upper-class Hindu in this country, you will behave only in one fixed way.
 If we all thought like that, nothing would ever change.
-Because you can believe that people are not always going to behave in ways that they are born to act, you have to believe in the possibility of change and solidarity-building.
+You can only believe in the possibility of change and solidarity-building if you can believe that people are not always going to behave in ways that they are born to act.

 IF YOU’RE LIVING IN A REGRESSIVE SOCIETY, YOU’RE GOING TO SEE A SPIKE IN INCIDENCES OF VIOLENCE.
-WHAT’S ALSO GOOD IS THAT YOU’RE SEEING A SPIKE IN REPORTS OF SEXUAL VIOLENCE
+BUT THE ONLY PROMISING FACTOR IN THIS SCENARIO IS THAT YOU’RE ALSO SEEING AN INCREASE IN REPORTS OF AND ABOUT SEXUAL VIOLENCE

 But yes, what you’ve mentioned does play a huge role in not just reporting, but editing and deciding what gets published and what doesn’t.
 One possible way to address it is to write more, speak up more, and see if more voices can be heard.